orthecreedence/cl-async/events.md

 <a id="event"></a>
 ### event
-The event class wraps around a libevent event C object.
+The event class wraps around a libuv event C object.
 It is accepted by [free-event](#free-event), [remove-event](#remove-event), and [add-event](#add-event).

 <a id="event-c"></a>
 ##### event-c
-Allows you to access the underlying C libevent object associated with this event.
+Allows you to access the underlying C object associated with this event.
-This is for use by advanced users who want more control over the event, and have knowledge of how libevent works.

 It's exported in case you need to do something cl-async doesn't provide.